nhatfield/hnt_monitor/docs/hosted.md

 * Have data to help troubleshoot with your vendor to quickly figure out anomalies
 * Dont have to worry about scaling services to keep up with your growing fleet
 * Support is available for your fleet management
+* Monitor custom metrics from any source (iot devices, pc hardware, etc)
+  * Limitation: Custom metrics must be a numerical value.
+We plan to open this to include `strings` for event data types

-If you're serious about your fleet's performance, then you will want a tool that can help you manage your miners uptime as well as keep you informed of their performance on the blockchain, all in a single UI.
+If you're serious about your hotspot fleet performance, then you will want a tool that can help you manage your miners uptime as well as keep you informed of their performance on the blockchain, all in a single UI.
 Stop dealing with an offline miner for multiple days that is not collecting coins for you.

 <br>
 <br>